Check your blindspot

-But if you cultivate a diversity of cultures, experiences and mindsets – or cognitive diversity – you can inhabit a range of roles in a broad palette of genres, play densely layered melodies that soar, and paint mind-bending combinations of colors across your canvas.
+If you cultivate a diversity of cultures, experiences, and mindsets – or cognitive diversity – you can inhabit a range of roles in a broad palette of genres, play densely layered melodies that soar, and paint mind-bending combinations of colors across your canvas.

 To achieve this, you’ll need to search out different people with different backgrounds, experiences, viewpoints, and personalities.
 These will combine in a kaleidoscope of shifting configurations.
 And with each twist of the eyepiece – a whole world of new possibilities will open up.

 But it’s not easy.
 You’ll need to bore through layers of ingrained prejudice as tough as bedrock.
 And drill deep to get past your own assumptions.
 It’s also not a one-time process.
 You don’t diversify in a day.
 You need to constantly maintain the diversity on a team.
 Because if you’re not vigilant, it’s all too easy to fall back into the familiar.

 I’ve been trying to put my finger on a precise way to articulate just how important – and powerful – cognitive diversity is for anyone looking to scale a company.
 Which is why I wanted to speak with Sallie Krawcheck.

 Sallie was once called “the last honest analyst” by Fortune magazine.
 She cut through one of the least cognitively diverse places there is: Wall Street.
 She rose through its ranks despite being repelled by much of what she saw there.
 And since leaving, she’s founded Ellevest, an investment platform aimed at women.